The Archive

 The crowd 8-4-79, go on start counting ....
 Photo © Ove Stridh |

-In addition, Zeppelin's management believed that they had been misled as to the number of tickets that were sold at the first show, ( the press were reporting an audience of around 200, 000, whereas the police and Bannister's estimates were around 100,000) , so a gentlemen's' agreement to re-negotiate their fees for the second show if attendances were not looking good was dropped and they insisted in taking over the gate on the second concert to check ticket sales.
+There is no doubt that Zeppelin's management believed that they had been misled as to the number of tickets that were sold at the first show, ( the press were reporting an audience of around 200, 000, which is not unusual , as they always exaggerate as a matter of course and rarely let reality get in the way of a good story ) , so a gentlemen's' agreement between promoter and band to re-negotiate their fees for the second show if attendances were not looking good was dropped and Grant insisted in taking over the gate on the second concert to check ticket sales.
 This led to a great deal of unpleasantness between promoter and management .
+Bannister says that when he received the ticket receipts for the second show from the Zeppelin camp , they amounted to 40,000 attendees , including prepaid tickets .

 Someone didn't like Nicky Horne... © Henry Cobbold, Knebworth House |